-He is not a messiah.
-He is not a savior.
-He is not the anti-corruption hero.
-He is not honest.
+Neither is he a messiah nor a savior.
+He is NOT the anti-corruption hero.
+Plus, he isn’t honest as well.
 So what is Imran Khan?
 He is not financially corrupt, true.
 He is a celebrity, yes.
 He was a champion cricketer, also true.
 He is a philanthropist.
 And, he is handsome.

 But does him being a celebrity and not being corrupt, work in his favor?
 Or is that really enough?

 It works in his favor for the brainwashed youth and the elderly crowd of people.
 But it is certainly not enough for people who are against worshipping a man who doesn’t have the capacity to be the head of state.